nagan319/recreating-ML-history/1 Rumelhart.md

 # Recreating 'Learning Representations by Backpropagation' (Rumelhart et al.)

 ## Structure
-- Forward propagation (python)
-- Gradients (math)
 - Backpropagation (math)
 - Backpropagation (python)
 - Complete training
 ## Introduction

-Rumelhart et al.'s 'Learning Representations by Backpropagation' introduces the concept of multilayer perceptron networks (MLPs), neural networks that consist of multiple perceptron layers united by weight and bias matrices in addition to activation functions.
-We will recreate the architecture introduced in Rumelhart et al. using both raw Numpy and more advanced libraries while covering the underlying mathematical concepts along the way.
+Rumelhart et al.'s 'Learning Representations by Backpropagation' introduces the concept of a multilayer perceptron network (MLP), a neural network that consists of multiple perceptron layers united by weight and bias matrices in addition to activation functions.
+We will recreate the architecture introduced in Rumelhart et al. using both raw Numpy and more advanced libraries while covering the underlying mathematical concepts.

 ## Matrix Multiplication - Conceptual